Mediatek-Cloud/mcs-resources/content/en/tutorial/managing_firmware.md

 ![](../images/Firmware/img_firmware_06.png)

-Please note, in the MCS platform, firmware upgrade information is sent to a device, howeverm the firmware upgrade process is not handled.
+Please note, in the MCS platform, firmware upgrade information is sent to a device, however the firmware upgrade process is not handled.
 Please create code for your device in order to receive the information and perform firmware download and upgrade.

 The MCS command server will pass the code information to the device in the following format after clicking **Push**: